Can I Eat Pasta on Keto? It Does Not Spike my Blood Sugar

 Pasta’s score is much lower than bread, which ranks at 70.

 But there’s a catch.

 While its glycemic index ranking isn’t too terribly high, and though it is higher protein than bread, cake, or cookies, pasta is still a carbohydrate.
-It will still raise your blood sugar, with its accompanying rise in insulin.
+It will still raise your blood sugar, with its accompanying rise in Fat Storing Hormone.
 It will knock you out of ketosis - just not immediately after you eat it because of its density and relatively high protein content.

 So what can you do to accurately assess the impact a particular food truly has on your blood sugar and ketone levels?

 The Best Way To Test Blood Sugar (And Ketones Too)

 For blood sugar testing, this is the most important way to do it: